Ham and Potato Soup is made in one pot on the stovetop. It’s thick, hearty, comforting, and the perfect way to use any leftover holiday ham.

 Ham And Potato Soup

 This week, we’re experiencing a bit of a cold spell, and with plenty of leftover ham from Easter, nothing seems more appealing than Ham and Potato Soup!
-It’s the epitome of comfort food—rich, thick, and bursting with flavor.
+It’s the definition of comfort food—rich, thick, and bursting with flavor.

 Ham and vegetables being sautéed in a pan; a separate sauce base forming with melted butter and flour.